BDC Hamburger Icon

 Usability

 Make sure every part of your website has more than one point of access.
-For example, if a person with amyotrophic lateral sclerosis (ALS) uses their eyes as a cursor, they may need an on-screen keyboard to fill out a form.
+If a person with amyotrophic lateral sclerosis (ALS) uses their eyes as a cursor, for example, they may need an on-screen keyboard to fill out a form.
 A physical keyboard shouldn’t be the user’s only option for information input.

 Appearance

 Users need to be able to zoom in on content.
-More specifically, they should be able to increase the text to 200% with easy readability.
-You also need to clearly show what information is hyperlinked and, ideally, also tell the user where the link will redirect them.
-Hyperlinks should be underlined, bold, italicized and/or in a different color to look distinct from normal text.
+They should be able to increase the text to 200% with easy readability.
+You also need to show clearly what information is hyperlinked and, ideally, tell the user where the link will redirect them.
+Hyperlinks should be underlined, bold, italicized, and/or a different color to look distinct from normal text.

 Presentation